 In the taxi I realise I forgot my UK to Europe adaptor.

 Which means I cannot charge my mobile phone.
 Or my notebook.
-So I buy another thingamybob at the airport.
-For sale: God knows how many Europe plug converters.
+So I buy another thingamebob at the airport.
+For sale: God knows how many European plug converters.

 Thursday 3 December

 The Scottish customer invites me for an after-work drink.
 (Always welcome when you're living out of a suitcase.)

 Before I know it I find myself in a German bar and I'm encouraged to order something to eat from their German menu.